2-Minute-Website: Online Web Design 2-Minute-Website: Online Web Design

 To use a search engine, you type in some words that describe the site you're looking for, and it shows you a list of sites that might be suitable.

-Search engines you might know include Google, Yahoo!
-Search, Hotbot and Altavista, but remember that when you use your ISP's home page to search, you're still using a search engine - even when you search for something on AOL, MSN or Freeserve.
+Search engines you might know include Google, Bing and Yahoo!
+Search, but remember that when you use your ISP's home page to search, you're still using a search engine - even when you search for something on AOL, MSN or Freeserve.

 Remember, if you want to go direct to a particular website that you already know, you don't have to use a search engine - you can just type the site's web address (its 'domain name') into the box at the top of your web browser labelled 'Address'.